 Can you save half a vanilla bean?

-Yes, you can.
+Yes, you can but again, we recommend using all your beans as soon as possible.
 You’ll still need to follow the same storage instructions as before.
 When you slice the vanilla bean in half, try to do this crosswise so as to protect the middle of the pod.
 This way, it will stay moist for longer.

 Does vanilla ever go bad?